spotify/klio/docs/src/userguide/anatomy/graph.rst

 Bottom-Up Execution
 -------------------

-It's not always efficent or necessary to run every Klio job in the graph for a given file.
+It's not always efficient or necessary to run every Klio job in the graph for a given file.
 Maybe you just want to run a single job for a file, which sometimes means running the parent Klio jobs to fill in missing dependencies.